 You can also copy the details from your existing listing.
 However, if you’re bothering to change the ASIN, it’s likely something is wrong with the original listing.

-Be sure to finalize your settings, review fulfilment options, and set delivery options when converting to FBM.
+Be sure to finalize your settings, review fulfillment options, and set delivery options when converting to FBM.
 This is important whether you intend to ship items with your own pick-and-pack team or with a 3PL.

 Keep your settings up to date if you want to show up in search, meet customer expectations, and close sales.